Tarrant County District Attorney

 Read the office’s profile at About Us

-The DA’s work is organized into distinct divisions.
-Each division exists to specialize, speed up case handling, and provide high-quality service in its niche—from violent crime prosecution to civil counsel and investigative support.
-The county maintains a clear directory of these groups, with descriptions of their core responsibilities and links to more details.
+The DA’s work is organized into separate divisions.
+These divisions help the office manage different types of cases and services, from criminal prosecution to civil counsel and investigative support.
+The county maintains a directory of these divisions, with descriptions of their responsibilities and links to additional detail.

 Explore the organization at Divisions

-The Criminal Division is the engine of the office’s prosecution work.
-It receives and screens incoming cases from law enforcement, presents selected cases to the grand jury when required, and prosecutes across the spectrum—from capital murder to misdemeanor theft.
-Cases are assigned to appropriate courts, and specialized trial teams tackle sensitive or complex areas.
+The Criminal Division handles the office’s prosecution work.
+It reviews incoming cases from law enforcement, presents selected cases to the grand jury when required, and prosecutes matters ranging from capital murder to misdemeanor theft.
+Cases are assigned to the appropriate courts, and specialized units address more sensitive or complex case types.
 Within the division, units focus on:

-Felony and Misdemeanor Prosecution: Trial teams manage dockets for 11 felony courts and 10 misdemeanor courts, moving cases from arraignment through plea or trial.
+Felony and Misdemeanor Prosecution: Trial teams manage dockets for felony and misdemeanor courts, moving cases from arraignment through plea or trial.

-Grand Jury: Prosecutors present felony matters for indictment consideration, explaining the law and summarizing the evidence to grand jurors.
+Grand Jury: Prosecutors present felony matters for indictment consideration and explain the applicable law and evidence to grand jurors.

-Intake: Specialists review probable cause affidavits, evaluate legal sufficiency, and determine the most appropriate charges based on evidence and law.
+Intake: Staff review probable cause affidavits, evaluate legal sufficiency, and determine the appropriate charges based on the evidence and the law.

 How a Criminal Case Moves Through the System

-Law Enforcement Investigation and Arrest: Police agencies investigate, gather evidence, and—if probable cause exists—make an arrest or submit the case to the DA for review.
+Law Enforcement Investigation and Arrest: Police agencies investigate, gather evidence, and may make an arrest or submit the case to the DA for review.

-Intake Review: Prosecutors analyze officer reports, witness statements, forensic evidence, and digital records to decide whether charges are supported and which offenses to file.
+Intake Review: Prosecutors analyze reports, witness statements, forensic evidence, and other records to decide whether charges are supported and which offenses to file.

 Grand Jury (Felony Cases): When required, prosecutors present the case to a grand jury for indictment.

 Arraignment and Pretrial: Defendants are formally charged in court, discovery is exchanged, and motions are litigated.
-Prosecutors continue to develop the record, consult with victims, and evaluate plea options.
+Prosecutors continue reviewing the case, consulting with victims, and evaluating possible resolutions.

 Trial: If no resolution is reached, the case goes to trial.
 Prosecutors present evidence and witness testimony, and jurors determine guilt beyond a reasonable doubt.

-Post-Conviction: The office addresses appeals and writs, responds to new evidence, and participates in post-judgment proceedings in the interest of justice.
+Post-Conviction: The office handles appeals and writs, responds to new evidence, and participates in post-judgment proceedings.

 Special Victims work typically involves survivors of sexual or physical violence, children, or other vulnerable individuals.
-Prosecutors in this unit are trained to navigate sensitive interviews, coordinate with victim advocates, and present complex trauma-related evidence to juries.
-Their collaboration with Victim Services ensures that survivors receive timely updates, courtroom accompaniment, and referrals to services.
+Prosecutors in this area work with victim advocates, coordinate sensitive witness issues, and present evidence that may require a more specialized approach.
+Their coordination with Victim Services helps provide updates, courtroom accompaniment, and referrals.

-While prosecutions are the public face of the DA’s office, the Civil Division performs essential legal work for the county and the State in civil matters.
-The division provides broad counsel to elected officials and county departments and carries specific enforcement roles that affect public safety and welfare.
+In addition to prosecutions, the Civil Division performs legal work for the county and the State in civil matters.
+The division advises elected officials and county departments and handles specific proceedings that affect public safety and welfare.

 Key responsibilities include:

-Protective Orders for Family Violence: Civil prosecutors assist victims in obtaining protective orders that restrict abusers and provide enforceable safeguards for individuals, families, and pets.
+Protective Orders for Family Violence: Civil prosecutors assist victims seeking protective orders that place enforceable restrictions on abusers and may provide protections for individuals, families, and pets.

-Mental Health Commitments: The Civil Division represents the State in seeking involuntary commitments when two physicians diagnose a mental condition that presents a danger to the person or others, even when no crime has been charged.
+Mental Health Commitments: The Civil Division represents the State in seeking involuntary commitments when statutory requirements are met.

-Counsel to County Government: Attorneys act as general counsel for county leadership and administrators on a wide range of issues, helping to ensure legal compliance and risk management across departments.
+Counsel to County Government: Attorneys act as counsel for county leadership and departments on a range of legal issues.

 Read more at Civil Division